reasonml/reasonml.github.io/docs/integer-and-float.md

 title: Integer & Float
 ---

+Unlike JavaScript, which only has a number type, Reason has a proper integer type and a floating point number type.
+This clear separation helps code to e.g. not accidentally return a number when an integer is expected.

 ## Integers

-32-bits, truncated when necessary.
-Reason provides the usual operations on them: `+`, `-`, `*`, `/`, etc.
+Reason integers are 32-bits, **truncated when necessary**.
+They usually compile to JavaScript numbers, but you should **not** rely on that.
+For example, if you're receiving a JavaScript date number, you should type it in Reason as a **float**, since using integers would cause date truncation.

+(More on types and JavaScript interop in a later section.)

 ### Usage

-See the [Int32 module](/api/Int32.html) in the standard library.
-For JS compilation, see [Js.Int](https://bucklescript.github.io/bucklescript/api/Js.Int.html).

-### Tips & Tricks

-**Careful when you bind to JavaScript numbers**!
-Long ones might be truncated.
-Bind JS number as float instead.
+Reason provides the usual operations on integers: `+`, `-`, `*`, `/`, etc.

+We provide [a few helpers in the standard library](https://bucklescript.github.io/bucklescript/api/Js.Int.html) to work with ints.

 ## Floats

+Floats compile into regular JavaScript numbers.
+If you receive a JavaScript number, you can use them directly in Reason as floats.

+### Usage

 Float requires other operators: `+.`, `-.`, `*.`, `/.`, etc. Like `0.5 +.
 0.6`.

+We provide [a few helpers in the standard library](https://bucklescript.github.io/bucklescript/api/Js.Float.html) to work with floats.

-### Usage
+### Tips & Tricks

-There's no Float module in the current standard library.
-For JS compilation, see [Js.Float](https://bucklescript.github.io/bucklescript/api/Js.Float.html).
+`let a = 5` declares an integer.
+To declare a floating point 5, use `let a = 5.0`

 ### Design Decisions

-"Why the heck can't I just use an overloaded `+` for both int and float?"
+"Why the heck can't I just use `+` for both int and float?"

-There's a lot of history to this, but one day we'll be able to.
-Let's hang in there =)

-Additionally, floats are rather special in Reason/OCaml native.
-[Check here](https://www.lexifi.com/ocaml/unboxed-floats-ocaml/) if you're interested in learning some rather interesting optimizations!
+This is due to some unforunate constraints in the language's type system.
+They can be worked out in the future.